Zakariyya/hosts/README.md

  - the hosts resources is from racaljk, vokins, DannyWu 's github.DownLoad them online.
  - well, I admit it is very rude(2017-03-10).
  - It's too slowly.So ,want to kill this.(2017-03-20)
-- add the get_hosts-WU.vbs and the exe changed from the vbs.
-- the hosts resources is from DannyWu 's github.DownLoad them online.It is a spare man(2017-03-26)